 Employers faced with an accommodation request may wish to consider providing similar accommodation measures it does for other disabled employees.
 These measures may include moving the employee out of a safety-sensitive position, providing more frequent breaks, implementing alternative scheduling; or altering the employee’s duties, etc. As with other accommodated employees, an employer may wish to request medical information from the employee’s doctor, or seek the assistance of an independent medical examiner where there are questions about the employee’s fitness for duty, and what will be appropriate accommodation.

-Three recent cases regarding medical use of marijuana shed light on how employers should strike the appropriate balance between these competing obligations.
+Three cases regarding medical use of marijuana shed light on how employers should strike the appropriate balance between these competing obligations.

 In French v.
 Selkin Lodging, 2015 BCHRT 101, the complainant, a cancer survivor, often smoked marijuana several times throughout the workday to manage chronic joint pain.
 Although a doctor had told the complainant he could use marijuana if it worked, the complainant did not have any formal documentation permitting him to lawfully possess and use marijuana for medical purposes.
 Prompted by safety concerns, the employer told the complainant he could not continue working if he continued smoking at work.